BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/07 Rotate Matrix/Theory.md

   - The Second column = second row BUT in reverse order.
   - The third column = third row BUT in reverse order.
   - The forth column = forth row BUT in reverse order.
-- Hence we need to Transpose the matrix.
+- Hence we need to **Transpose** the matrix and reverse the rows.
 - If we observe then all the elements of the diagonal are the same
-- And all the other elements have swapped places with their diagonal counterpart elements.
+- And all the other elements have basically swapped places with their diagonal counterpart elements.

 <br>